janfeitsma/extendedlogging/README.md

 * tracing lines are by default never split over multiple lines - newlines in strings are logged as '\n'
 * tracing timestamps are in microsecond resolution instead of milliseconds
 * tracing lines have a configurable maximum size
+* exceptions can be logged in trace file automatically as logging.ERROR

 # Demo